szalapski/BlazorRerenderReducers/Sz.BlazorRerenderReducers/Shared/README.md

 This package provides a convenient way to avoid a complicated, onerous, or repetitive implementation of ShouldRender in the cases where rerendering needs to be optimized.

+No .NET Standard, .NET Core, or .NET Framework package is provided, as it is expected that anyone working on Blazor should be on .NET 5 or later.

 ## Demo

 https://szblazorrerenderreducers.azurewebsites.net/